NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Install Arduino

-Install Arduino 1.8.12 or later.
+Install Arduino 2.0.4 or later.
 This is the only version we will be supporting in class.

+##JGARZA:  Go through and make sure all this works with arduino 2.0.
+Also, we'll need to update some of the repos below for the IMU.

 ### Setup Your Firmware Development Environment